Easy-Shu/FaceFitting/README.md

 # Face Fitting

 Little project in python based on project from Patrick Hubber (https://github.com/patrikhuber/eos).
 Idea is to fit a morphable model shape (the basel face model) to face image, given keypoints in the image and their correspondences in the model.
+Then we extract texture directly from images and merge them together.
+I am currently trying to find a way to make the merge as seamless as possible.

 ## Contents